Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 ![image](https://user-images.githubusercontent.com/10396506/162562966-1218bedf-7f0c-4ecd-9bce-2bdf7711ca61.png)

 This setting is analogous to "SDR content brightness" in Windows HDR settings.
 They have a [0, 100] scale that defaults to 40.
 That translates to [80, 480] nits with a default of 240 nits.
-It should be noted that OBS does not use this setting for any of its computations, so don't be surprised if SDR content looks different in OBS on an HDR monitor.
+It should be noted that OBS does not use the OS setting for any of its computations, so don't be surprised if SDR content looks different in OBS on an HDR monitor.

 ![image](https://user-images.githubusercontent.com/10396506/162563005-6695dc6b-3adf-48b6-986f-3145710ad837.png)